 When you make a major dietary adjustment, then those come with a lot of changes in your body.
 This is especially the case if you’ve led a less health-conscious lifestyle.

-Before you get overly excited that you see massive weight loss in the first days to 2 weeks, a lot of this will be shedding of retained water.
+Before you get overly excited that you see massive weight loss in the first days to 2 weeks of your carnivore diet, a lot of this will be shedding of retained water.
 As your glucose levels drop, your body will tap into glycogen reserves.

 While it is the default and favored method due to the easy metabolic absorption, it’s also the reason we get fat.

 So, once you remove all sugar from your nutrition through a carnivore diet, fat will become the source of energy.
 And if your diet doesn’t supply enough, then those love handles will be targeted.
 Until that process happens, you will feel like you’re drained of your usual energy.
 Even a small amount of work will make you initially tired.

 Some of the most significant health benefits come from no longer being reliant on carbs, especially sugar, for your energy needs.